-NAYA MED+DAY SPA SCREEN AND ISOLATE PLAN FOR COVID-19
+NAYA AESTHETICS & DAY SPA SCREEN AND ISOLATE PLAN FOR COVID-19

 OBJECTIVE AND PLAN

 When we re-open, Naya will screen everyone for COVID-19 symptoms 1) prior to their visit via a pre-appointment screening and 2) upon arrival at Naya.
 We will reschedule individuals who screen positive to reduce the risk of spreading infection.
 This is in effect until further notice.